 All stone sealers have limitations to how well they can preserve and protect stone tiles and slabs.
 Most stone tiles like limestone, travertine and marble are acid sensitive.
 These acid sensitive stones will etch when they come in contact with acidic substances like cleaners or acidic foods such as vinegar or lemons.
 There are no sealers that will prevent acid sensitive stones from etching when they come in contact with acidic substances.
 A high quality stone sealer may be able to lesson then effects of etching or give you a few seconds to wipe away any acidic substances before the acidic substances etches the stone.

 When testing stone sealers we tested them for durability and resistance to some common food stains.
-We first sealed our stone samples and then we boiled them in water.
-Then we cleaned the samples with a common Ph neutral stone cleaner to test the durability of the sealer.
+We first sealed our stone samples and allowed the sealer to cure on the stone for 7 days.
+We then boiled the sealed stone samples in water.
+We then cleaned the samples with a common Ph neutral stone cleaner to test the durability of the sealer.
 We then applied some common food contaminates to the stone samples and allowed the contaminates to dry on the stone samples overnight.
-We then cleaned the contaminates off the tiles and checked to see how well the sealers performed in keeping the contaminates from staining the stones tiles.
+After this we cleaned the contaminates off the stone tiles with a pH neutral tile and stone cleaner and checked to see how well the sealers performed in keeping the contaminates from staining the stones tiles.